Wetbikeboy2500/web_content_parser/README.md

 One goal: unify web content parsing between dart projects.

+Parsing, in the context of this project, means scraping and transforming data into an expected output.
+This package allows for raw scraping returns (Scraping system) or it can try and convert scraping systems to a hard-coded dart format (Parsing system).

-This project has a scraping system that is seperate from the parsing system.
+The scraping system is seperate from the parsing system and can be used independently.
 This scraping system allows users to write scripts in [hetu-script](https://github.com/hetu-script/hetu-script) and use those to get the raw data returns.
-This package adds external functions that make scraping easier and is something that is completely independant from the parsing side of the project.
+This package also adds external functions that make scraping easier.
 If you need a dynamic system to parse websites, this is it.

 **Note:** This package uses an exact version of hetu which can be found in the pubspec file.
 Make sure you write your scripts with that version in mind.